In the eyes of many leaders, the ultimate “buy-in” prize for a strategic plan is reaching consensus.

 But the problem with driving toward consensus is that it requires settling for the lowest common denominator everyone can agree with, rather than striving for solutions that challenge current thinking.

 In order to tick the box of consensus, leaders don’t need to have the tough conversations.
 They don’t have to deal with conducting a dialogue that transforms diverse opinions and views into a single genuine committed direction.
-I have written several times about how agreeing to disagree is unacceptable and a cop out (Ben: Please make the phrase agreeing to disagree is a cop out an active link to that past blog).
+I have written several times about how agreeing to disagree is unacceptable and a cop out.
 Well, when the aim is a consensus there is ample tolerance for agreeing to disagree.

 Former British Prime Minister Margaret Thatcher said it quite elegantly: